Apico: Development and release

-The game is being developed by British developers TNgineers, made up of two brothers, Ell (ellraiser) and Jamie (metakitkat).
+The game is being developed by TNgineers, a small UK-based indie studio made up of Ell (ellraiser) and their brother, Jamie (metakitkat).
 The game's soundtrack is composed by German composer, Mothense, who has done both an official soundtrack plus a set of "bee-sides" that were ideas scrapped during the creation of the OST.

 A key focus of the game was to make a relaxing, comforting game, with no real fail states or ways to lose.
 The developers mentioned this casual gameplay was something important to them especially with "the world being, you know, sh*t at the moment".
 They have mentioned that a portion of all sales will be donated to national and international beekeeping charities, and after getting their first sales through from Steam started to post their charity donations publicly.

 A demo was originally released on Steam in September 2020, with multiple updates being released to keep the demo up to date with the current state of the game.
 The developers hadn't originally planned to get a publisher, but made the decision in January 2021 to team up with indie game publisher Whitethorn Games for support, and due to their casual/friendly ethos matching the focus for the game.
 At the same time, they also decided to move the game engine (previously JavaScript) into GameMaker Studio to help with console porting.
 A large update for the demo was released on World Bee Day 2021, which was the first update for the demo since the game was moved to GameMaker Studio.

 The game was released on Steam on 20 May 2022 to coincide with World Bee Day 2022 and later released on Nintendo Switch on 7 July 2022.
-The developers of the game have confirmed that the game will be coming out on PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, but there is no confirmed release date yet.
+The game was released for PlayStation 4 and PlayStation 5 on 29 September 2022, and then Xbox One and Xbox Series X/S on 22 June 2023.